dataloop/dataloop-support/docs/endpoints/collectd.md

 </Plugin>
 ```

-The metrics will appear under 'collectd' when browsing in the Dataloop web interface.
+The metrics will appear under `collectd' when browsing in the Dataloop web interface.

 ## Other Software

 Lots of open source tools have a Graphite backend.
 In general you should only need to configure two settings; the graphite server address, and the metric prefix.
-Where our server address is graphite.dataloop.io and our metric prefix is your fingerprint.
+Where our server address is `graphite.dataloop.io` and our metric prefix is your fingerprint.